Gichuhi22/alx-system_engineering-devops/0x00-shell_basics/README.md

 a script that creates a directory named my_first_directory in the /tmp/ directory.

 7-movethatfile
 A script to Move the file betty from /tmp/ to /tmp/my_first_directory.

+8-firstdelete
+A script to Delete the file betty in /tmp/my_first_directory